ec1oud/evproduction.org/wiki/Main_Page.md

 list](http://groups.yahoo.com/group/EVProduction/).
 The current plan is to collect dues from members to fund the club's projects.

-This group is for the purpose of getting EV's into production by group effort.
+This group is for the purpose of getting BEV's into production by group effort.
 The auto companies will not do it so we must do it ourselves.
 We intend to enable start up of [open hardware](wikipedia:open_hardware "wikilink") EV production lines and